 You are advised to test the software before using its results.
 Due to the complexity of the task and possible setup and options variations no warranty or ensurance can be given that every input job type will convert successfully.
-It is possible that some cases will not work or produce invalid output.
-No warranty can be given for the 'correctness' of the results.
+It is possible that some cases will not work or produce bad output.
+No warranty can be given for the visual 'correctness' of results.

-To the best knowledge of Frank Siegert the software is free of copyright or IP claims of other third parties in Germany/EU.
-However since trademarks or patents are granted on a nation-based scale no guarantee can be given that the software is free of claims or its use and/or methodes of working constitutes an infringement of third party rights in your respective legal environment.
-You are responsible for any such infringement and your are advised to check if the use of this software infringes any IP claims in your particular legal environment before using or deploying this product.
+To the best knowledge of Frank Siegert the software is free of copyright or IP claims of other third parties.
+However since trademarks or patents are granted on a nation-based scale no guarantee can be given that the software is free of claims or its use and/or methodes of working constitutes an infringement of third party rights in your respective environment.
+You are alone responsible for any such infringement and your are advised to check if the use of this software collides with any patent claim in your particular legal environment before using or deploying this product.